RakibRahman/Go/README.md

 }

 ```

+# Arrays
+An array is a fixed-length sequence of elements of the same type.
+arrays are stored contiguously in memory(each item sit next to each other in memory)

+# Slices
+A slice is a view or window over an underlying array.
+It does not store data itself — it stores a reference to the array.

 # Defer Statement
 The `defer` statement delays the execution of a function until the surrounding function returns.
 It’s often used for clean-up tasks: